 Even Nietzsche referenced monsters when he issued his famous warning about the abyss: “Whoever fights monsters should see to it that in the process he does not become a monster.
 And if you gaze long enough into an abyss, the abyss will gaze back into you.”
 And then there’s H. P. Lovecraft, who wrote, “The process of delving into the black abyss is to me the keenest form of fascination.”

-It’s a keen form of fascination for many of us.
+This is a keen form of fascination for many of us.

 A clue lies in the Sufi concept of hüzün — a word that’s often translated as “sadness” or “melancholy,” but actually means something much deeper.
 You might say it’s a masochistic desire — an urge to dive into the abyss.

-As this article puts it, “For the Sufis, hüzün is the spiritual anguish one feels at not being close enough to God … this anguish causes the sufferer to plummet so far down that his soul will, as a result, soar to its divine desire.
+“For the Sufis, hüzün is the spiritual anguish one feels at not being close enough to God … this anguish causes the sufferer to plummet so far down that his soul will, as a result, soar to its divine desire.
 Hüzün is therefore a sought–after state, and it is the absence, not the presence, of hüzün that causes the sufferer distress.
 It is the failure to experience hüzün that leads him to feel it.”

 In other words, hüzün is the urge to seek God (or the gods) in the blackest depths of the soul — to reach heaven by plunging straight through hell.
 It’s no coincidence that Abzu and Tiamat are not just oceans but also titanic sea monsters — personifications of the deep — in Sumerian mythology.